Some Denver Public Schools Athletics Back To Practice For First Time Since March

 “We’ve just all been waiting and wanting to get back on this field,” Jenkins said.
 “It’s been kind of hard missing out on all the practice we usually get.”

 According to the manager of high school athletics for Denver Public Schools, Mark Randall, all but one high school is rolling out athletics practices this week.
-The only high school not opening practices is Bruce Randolph.
+The only high school not opening practices is Bruce Randolph High School.

 Randall said for athletes to attend practices, they must pass temperature checks and answer a series of questions about any symptoms of the coronavirus.
 Students are also required to pre-register for practice for contact tracing purposes.

-This is considered phase one of reopening sports.
-School officials hope to move in to phase two by July 20.
-In phase two, sharing equipment could be allowed, like passing a ball.
+This is considered phase 1 of reopening sports.
+School officials hope to move into phase 2 by July 20.
+In phase 2, sharing equipment could be allowed, like passing a ball.

-Some other school districts, like Jefferson County Public Schools, are already on phase two.
-Jeffco started phase one on June 22.
+Some other school districts, like Jefferson County Public Schools, are already on phase 2.
+Jeffco started phase 1 on June 22.

 Randall said it was important for DPS to move at a slower pace.